uniclogs/uniclogs-linux/README.md

 This task will take a little time to complete.

-### Copy Generated Image
+### Copying the Generated Image Files

-To copy the generated image and files from within the container onto your development system, run:
+To copy the generated image and files from within the container onto the host system, run:

 ```sh
 docker ps